-The skills you need today are a good starting point for planning the skills you will need in the future.
+The skills you need today are a good starting point for planning the skills you will need tomorrow.

 What does your workforce need to look like?

 The answer to this question may surprise you!
 Refer back to your business goals.
 Depending on which scenario and timeframe you chose, your workforce needs will vary.